liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

 ### Features to be Tested

   - Discovery
-  - Single Sign-On / OAuth2
+  - Single Sign-On / OAuth2 (@Alex / @Gabi please clarify here.
+I guess we will have OAuth2 in Q4, or no?)
   - Drag & Drop Indexing
   - VPN
   - User Management